volab/IoT_EPS/_1_userDoc/source/hardDev.rst

 ATTiny85 programming tips
 ====================================================================================================
-Don't forget to choose clock 8MHz for ATTiny when programming with ARDOUINO UNO as IoT_EPS This is not specify in the documentation
+Don't forget to choose clock 1MHz for ATTiny when programming with ARDOUINO UNO as IoT_EPS This is not specify in the documentation

+14/11/2021 : try the best result was internal clock 1MHz : times1s give 1s but com speed always 1200
+not 9600

 ATiny85 watchdog test tips